rktraz/treePoinTr/README.md

 The data used in the study and the models trained in the study can be downloaded from here: [link to repository]

-For installation, please follow the original instructions below, provided by the authors of PoinTr.
+For installation and usage, please follow the original instructions below, provided by the authors of PoinTr.